a6macleod/memory-game/README.md

 # MEMORY GAME

 This project was created using React.
-The goal to practice building a small React application using hooks for state, and passing state to other components
+The goal was to practice using hooks for state, and passing state to other components

-This was a project taken from [The Odin Project curriculum](https://www.theodinproject.com/courses/javascript/lessons/memory-card).

 ## How the game works